 Adoption is when an adult formally becomes the legal guardian of a child.
 They take on all rights and responsibilities as the parent in an adoption in St. Clair County, Alabama.
 Adoption results in terminating any legal rights the biological parents have.
 Our St. Clair County Adoption Lawyer can help you file a petition for adoption in the St. Clair County Probate Court.

 Step-parent adoption can be the simplest type of adoption.
 Usually there are one or two court hearings, since no one is objecting.
 Courts typically streamline hearings to make it as easy as possible to complete the adoption.
-Our local adoption attorneys charge a $1200 flat fee to file such step-parent adoptions.
+Our localadoption attorneys in Pell City charge a flat fee to file such step-parent adoptions.
 There are filing fees and other additional fees involved, which vary from county to county.
 Give us a call today to retain a St. Clair County adoption lawyer.

 Adoption can be a rewarding experience.
 Prospective parents must meet the following requirements: